Alan AI iOS SDK

 Alan AI button

 To add the Alan AI button to your app, use the AlanButton class.
-This class provides a view with the AI assistant button and instance methods to communicate with Alan AI Studio.
+This class provides a view with the AI agent button and instance methods to communicate with Alan AI Studio.

 Сreate a new AlanButton instance with the config object: